elbaggarilab/elbaggarilab.github.io/research.md

 provides vivid atomic-resolution images of crystalline materials.
 To access and manipulate the rich phases of quantum materials, both **ultra-stable cryogenic sample holders** and **<em>in situ</em> control knobs** are essential.

-High-resolution cryogenic STEM imaging near 90 K was recently [demonstrated](https://www.pnas.org/content/115/7/1445.short), enabling unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.
+High-resolution cryogenic STEM imaging near 90 K has [recently](https://arxiv.org/abs/2010.12610) [been](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.165302) [demonstrated](https://www.pnas.org/content/115/7/1445.short), enabling unprecedented microscopic insights such as the direct visualization of the picometer scale distortions that accompany charge and orbital order.
+More exotic low temperature phenomena remains to be explored.

 In our lab, we strive to couple cryogenic STEM imaging (down to liquid helium temperatures) with <em>in situ</em> and <em>ex situ</em> electrical excitation.
 This combination will allow us to not only **correlate atomic-scale insights with the macroscopic electronic properties of quantum materials** but also to **induce novel phenomena in these materials**.